Solving the Wrong Problem: How Journey Mapping Shifted Our Design Approach

 Strategy Over Surface: Designing Beyond the Brief

 This project reminded me that good design often means solving a different problem than the one you were asked to fix.
 While the request was a homepage tweak, the real challenge was a fragmented user journey.
-By stepping back, mapping the experience, and rethinking the flow, I helped the team see their product differently and not just as a tool, but as a guided writing experience.
+By stepping back, mapping the experience, and rethinking the flow, I helped the team see how their product stands out from competitors.